A.J. Delgado Says Jason Miller ‘Disappeared’ When She Got Pregnant During Affair

 Among Delgado’s claims:

-• When she told him he was pregnant he reportedly said, “Well this is going to be extra awkward for me to handle because my wife is expecting.”
+• When she told him she was pregnant, he reportedly said, “Well this is going to be extra awkward for me to handle because my wife is expecting.”

 • Miller asked Delgado if “there was any chance” she’d “terminate the pregnancy,” a claim he denies.
 (Delgado is a conservative Catholic.)

-• She felt abandoned by “very high-profile people who are supposedly pro-life…who didn’t reach out,” like Kellyanne Conway.
+• She felt abandoned by “very high-profile people who are supposedly pro-life … who didn’t reach out,” like Kellyanne Conway.

 • Miller “disappeared on the pregnancy” until June, immediately forced her to take a paternity test, and has not paid child support.